Skip to Content

 "There's a funny prenup sketch performed by comedian Chris Rock that I like to share with my clients.
 He points out that it's only middle class folks who need a prenuptial agreement because they're the only ones who can't afford to get a divorce, and there's a lot of truth to that joke", says Ms. Kunz.

-There are other financial reasons for which getting a prenup is a good idea, and you can more easily figure out if a premarital agreement is right for you by answering a few questions at the time you are entering into the marriage or at least at the time of your engagement:
+There are other financial reasons for which getting a prenup is a good idea, and you can more easily figure out if a premarital agreement is right for you by answering a few questions at the time you are entering into the marriage or at least at the time of your engagement.
+If the answer to one or more of these questions is Yes, then a prenuptial agreement is a good idea for you and your future spouse.

-Q: Do you own a business or part of a business?
+• Q: Do You Own a Business or Part of a Business?

 Do You Need A Lawyer For a Prenuptial Agreement?